ms-iot/content/en-US/Samples/OpenCV.md

 * You will need your device's IP address when connecting to it remotely.

 * Make sure you have the C++ components for Visual Studio.
-To check, open the Start Menu, type in **Add or remove programs**.
-Hit enter and navigate to Visual Studio.
-Click **Modify** and check to make sure you have the below components selected.
+To check, open the Start Menu, type in **Visual Studio Installer** and hit enter.
+Once the Visual Studio Installer opens, click **Modify** under your installed version of Visual Studio.
+Check to make sure you have the below components selected.
 If not, select them and update your installation.

     ![C++ Components]({{site.baseurl}}/Resources/images/opencv/get_cpp.png)